Skip to content

 When PKP is the right choice:

-• Deep scarring or severe thinning.
+• There is deep scarring or severe thinning.

 What Is a Partial Corneal Transplant (Deep Anterior Lamellar Keratoplasty — DALK)?